ADeadTrousers/twrp_device_Unihertz_Atom_LXL/README.md

 Common device configuration for the Unihertz Atom L and XL
 =================================================
-**Attention: Decryption is deactivated in this branch due to boot problems**
+**Attention: Expect boot problems as decryption is not working in this branch**

 This common device tree is intended for a special useage in a TWRP or similar environment.